A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Preliminaries and notations

 We cannot directly use a Newton-Raphson's method to solve the formulation \eqref{eq:var_ineq}.
-A classical solution is to introduce a new variable, the Lagrange multiplier denoted by $\lambda$, which represents the contact.
+A classical solution is to introduce a new variable, the Lagrange multipliers denoted by $\lambda$, which represents {the surface normal force} .
 For all $\lambda$ in $W'$, we denote $\dis b(\lambda,v) = - \scal \lambda \vn$ and $M$ is the classical convex cone of multipliers on $\Gamma_C$:

-The complementary conditions with Lagrange multiplier writes as follows:
+The complementary conditions with Lagrange multipliers writes as follows: